David Blair (journalist)

+He was appointed Commander of the Order of the British Empire in the 2022 Prime Minister's Resignation Honours for public service.

 Early life and education

 Blair graduated from St Benet's Hall, Oxford, with a First Class degree in PPE.
 He was President of the Oxford University Conservative Association in 1993.
 He later attended Corpus Christi College, Cambridge University, taking a M.Phil in International Relations.
 In 1994, Blair represented Oxford at the grand final of the World Universities Debating Championship with Rufus Black.

 Although born in Malawi, Blair is a British citizen.
 He is not related to the former British prime minister, Tony Blair.